MirzaOzkahraman/P2P-CHAT-APPLICATION/README.md

   View online users.
   Choose who to chat with.
-  Initiate either a secure or insecure chat.
+  Initiate either a secure or unsecure chat.
   View chat history.

 Usage